Pennsylvania's 16th congressional district: 2019

 In February 2018, the Supreme Court of Pennsylvania ruled that the previous map was unconstitutional due to gerrymandering and released a new congressional map.
 The 16th district was relocated to the northwestern part of the state.
 The new 16th includes the cities of Erie, Sharon, Hermitage, Butler and Meadville.
 After redistricting, PA-16 was rated as a likely Republican seat by Cook in 2018.
 It is not considered a competitive district in 2020.

-Counties and municipalities within the district

-Butler County: partial; portions of county are in the 15th and 17th district.